Calculatorbudy protein calculator logo

 1. The Mifflin-St Jeor Formula

 This is the default setting.
-It calculates your Basal Metabolic Rate (BMR)—the calories you burn just by existing.
+It calculates your Basal Metabolic Rate (BMR), which represents the calories you burn just by existing.
 It is widely considered the most accurate standard formula for non-obese individuals.

 2. The Katch-McArdle Formula